Anthony11-hub/Anthony11-hub/README.md

 </div>

 ### :man_technologist: About Me:
 I'm a software developer passionate about building software solutions that solve real-world problems and help make people's lives easier.
-With my skills in programming languages such as JavaScript, PHP and python I am committed to creating innovative and efficient software that meets the needs of users.
-Whether it's developing web applications, mobile apps, or desktop software, I am dedicated to delivering high-quality solutions that make a positive impact.
+With my skills in JavaScript, Node js and Mysql, I am committed to creating innovative and efficient software that meets the needs of users.

 ### :telescope: What I'm working on
-Currently, I'm working on a project to develop an ecommerce website.
-I'm also exploring various technologies such as Node.js, MongoDB and Mysql to improve my skills as a developer.
+Currently, I'm working on a project to develop a real-world ecommerce website.
+With this, I'm exploring technologies such as Node.js and Mysql.

 ### :seedling: What I'm learning
-As a software developer, I believe in continuous learning and improvement.
-Currently, I'm learning more about Database Programming.
-I'm also taking courses in website security to improve my understanding of security best practices.
+I'm learning more about Relational Database Programming and taking courses in website security.

-### :speech_balloon: Ask me about
-If you have any questions about my projects, my experience, or my development philosophy, feel free to ask me!
-I'm always happy to chat about software development and technology in general.

 ### :mailbox_with_no_mail: How to reach me
-You can reach me through my email at tonycomputers6@gmail.com.
-You can also connect with me on twitter @Anthony11hub, where I share updates on my projects and share interesting articles on software development.
+You can reach me through my email at tonycomputers6@gmail.com or on twitter @Anthony11hub.

-### :zap: Fun Fact
-When I'm not coding, I love to play call of duty mobile, watch Anime and explore new hiking trails.
-I believe in maintaining a healthy work-life balance to ensure maximum productivity and creativity.

 ### :coffee: Tech stack :